 I’ve been waiting for this part of the retrospective with a bit of anxiety, because there’s really no way around it: Burnout Revenge is not exactly my favorite.
 In fact, I think it may be the weakest Burnout game, not counting the DS version of Legends and the Crash! spinoff.
 It’s not a bad game per se and still handily beats most arcade racers from its era, but it’s just not as good as the other titles in the Burnout series.

 I know there are many fans out there who absolutely swear by Revenge and if that’s you, good for you!
 I can understand why you’d love this game, I just personally don’t care for the changes Criterion made to the gameplay.
-Revenge is probably the most divisive Burnout game to this day (Paradise has its detractors as well), with some fans loving the new mechanics and others being decidedly less enthusiastic.
+Revenge is probably the most divisive Burnout game to this day (Paradise has its detractors as well, because the open world structure wasn’t necessarily the best choice for Burnout), with some fans loving the new mechanics and others being decidedly less enthusiastic.

 Burnout Revenge takes the focus on Takedowns and combat racing that was introduced in Burnout 3, and dials all of that up to eleven.
 The US version’s tagline was “Battle Racing Ignited”, which really hammers home what this sequel is all about.
 Even the car select menu instructs you to “choose your weapon.”
 I’m surprised the back of the box doesn’t say that this is not your old man’s Burnout, although “FORGIVENESS IS FOR LOSERS” isn’t all that much better.